librato/taxonomy/Part2/hosted/subscription/monoliths/data/datadog.md

 ### Analysis capabilities
 Datadog's UI is snappy and elegant.
 Arbitrary data tags make it quick and easy to locate and compare metrics against each other, and there are myriad visualization types to choose from.

 ### Notification Capabilities
 Datadog has excellent notification capabilities.
 Alert critera can be defined for any metric you send including the textual contents inside event data.
-Criteria includes host-grouping by tag, alerting on absent data, user-defined static thresholds and some simple outlier detection (where one metric source is reporting differently from the others in the same group)
+Criteria includes host-grouping by tag, alerting on absent data, user-defined static thresholds and some simple outlier detection (where one metric source is reporting differently from the others in the same group).

 ### Integration capabilities
 Datadog has excellent integration capabilities, enabling new users to get up